This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 Serving Suggestions

 I serve this salad as an easy side dish.
-It goes well with many main courses, but it goes especially well with Mediterranean-style dishes and with simple grilled meats and seafood.
+It goes well with many main courses, but it goes especially well with Mediterranean-style dishes and simple grilled meats and seafood.
 Here are a few examples:

 - Grilled chicken skewers